 Every time I write a story on European countries cutting public spending, I feel a frisson of panic.
-I can’t help but fear my health, lifestyle and liberty could be a casualty of the “age of austerity”.peter
+I can’t help but fear my health, lifestyle and liberty could be a casualty of the “age of austerity”.

 On assignment covering the Sri Lankan civil war for Reuters four years ago, I broke my neck in a minibus smash.
 It left me quadriplegic, almost entirely paralysed from the shoulders down and totally dependent on 24 hour care.
 I was 25.